mariorodeghiero/resume/Readme.md

 > Florianópolis - Brazil
 > Feb 2019 - Jun 2019

-In this position, I worked with very experienced developers and designers, designing and building amazing user experiences for digital products and services for many clients around the world like:
+In this position, I worked with very experienced developers and designers, designing and building amazing user experiences for digital products and services with responsive layouts for many clients around the world like:

 - https://www.redweek.com
 - https://www.careforkids.com.au